ChairOfStructuralMechanicsTUM/Mechanics_Apps/README.md

 # Mechanics Apps
 This repository contains the python codes for webbased-visualization for mechanics principles, via Bokeh.
-It contains different prototypes for WebApps for the visualization of mechanics example for the lectures of the Chair of Strcutrual Mechanics, Prof. Müller, TUM (Technical University of Munich).
+It contains different prototypes for WebApps for the visualization of mechanics examples for the lectures of the Chair of Structural Mechanics, Prof. Müller, TUM (Technical University of Munich).

 ## Overview